 - En Bloc: Complete Blackout

 Information is still stored in the short-term, and this allows a person to continue carrying on with normal activities.
-However, this information is not transferred into long-term memory.
+However, this information is not transferred to long-term memory.
 It is lost and can never be recalled.

 - Fragmentary-Memory Loss: Brownout